Stool guaiac test

 How the Test is Performed

 Usually, you collect a small sample of stool at home.
-Sometimes, your health care provider may collect a small amount of stool from you during a rectal examination.
+Sometimes, your health care provider may collect a small amount of stool from you during a rectal exam.

 If the test is done at home, you will use a test kit.
 Follow the kit instructions exactly.
 This ensures accurate results.
 In brief:

-- You collect a stool sample from 3 different bowel movements.
+- You collect 2 stool samples from 3 different bowel movements.

-- For each bowel movement, you smear a small amount of the stool on a card provided in the kit.
+- For each bowel movement, you sample 2 areas for each sample, and smear each sample in 1 of 2 places on a card provided in the kit.

 - You mail the card to a laboratory for testing.